Rideau Street: 2016 sinkholes

-A section of Rideau Street was closed to all traffic from June 8 to July 2, 2016 after it collapsed in the vicinity of excavations being made for the Rideau station of the Confederation Line.

-Later that year on October 2, a much smaller sinkhole opened in the same area as the June 8 sinkhole.
+A section of Rideau Street was closed to all traffic from June 8 to July 2, 2016, after it collapsed in the vicinity of excavations being made for the Rideau station of the Confederation Line.
+Later that year, on October 2, a much smaller sinkhole opened in the same area as the June 8 sinkhole.
 Due to the sinkholes, Rideau Street was closed to regular traffic from Sussex to Dalhousie until further notice.
 Only buses, taxis, construction vehicles, and delivery vehicles were permitted.

+The street did not fully reopen to regular traffic until the middle of December 2020.